mohcinemadkour/diabet2risk/README.md

 The 403 subjects were the ones who were actually screened for diabetes.
 Glycosolated hemoglobin (A1C) > 7.0 is usually taken as a positive diagnosis of diabetes.

+**Code and article** can be found on this github repo and on https://mohcinemadkour.github.io/posts/2019/07/Machine%20Learning,%20July%202019,%20Risk%20prediction/

 ## Interpretation of Performance Measures

 As a classification problem, you can get the following from the confusion matrix: TR,FN, FP, TN.
 From these measures you can calculate Accuracy, Precision, Recall and F1 score: